 A friend of mine is going to put together a few prototypes from +/-5V to +/-24V so I can do some measurements.

-Normally when I ship your SilentSwitchers I will forward the tracking # to you.
+Shipment tracking: Normally when I ship your SilentSwitchers I will forward the tracking # to you.
 You can track your shipment (English language) through the German Post/DHL.
 Just enter the tracking number I emailed to you.
-For US destinations, when te shipment has entered US national territory you can track it there as well.
+For US destinations, when the shipment has entered US national territory you can track it there as well.

 update: I have a video about the SilentSwitcher now!

 update: Our friend Ergo Esken created a few CAD drawings showing the exact mounting hole positions and dimensions for the SilentSwitcher.
 You can download them here.
 Many thanks again to Ergo to do this!

 update: this is the connection diagram which will be included in each shipment.